umaichanuwu/AnimeLinks/README.md

 # GenshinLinks

+---
+# ⚠️ _this page is soon going to be renamed to AnimeLinks, please watch out and update your bookmarks if necessary_
+---

 ## Welcome to this page with all the stuff extracted from mihoyo games at any version (●'◡'●)
 ### If you have any question, request, dead link, etc :
 - [join escartem's discord](https://discord.gg/fzRdtVh)